klfman/slate/source/index.md

 This is a living document.
 Please help us improving this documentation by forking and opening pull requests on [Github](https://github.com/developermail/slate) Thanks!

-Please note that Developermail is currently in BETA.
-Not all features are deployed yet.
-You might also expect some bugs and glitches, even though we're pretty confident to provide a stable service nontheless, as the underlying techologies are battle-proven open-source products.
+While providing a brand-new way of configuring your email account, Developermail users battle-proven open-source products underneath to provide a stable service.

 If you encounter any bugs or security issues, please contact us:
 <span class="email">(sorry, you need Javascript to see this address)</span>